greenyourcode/angular-store/README.md

 # angular-store

-Re-creating store redux with ngModel two way databinding in full angular application.
+Re-creating store redux with ngModel two way databinding in full angular application. <br />
 Add historical for all redux actions.